Notice of Funding Opportunity for Costa Rica only

 - All pages are numbered

-3. Proposal (5 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
-You may use your own proposal format, but it must include all the items below.
+- Proposal (5 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
+You may use your own proposal format (following the previously stated guidelines under content of application), but it must include all the items below.

 - Proposal Summary: Short narrative that outlines the proposed project, including project objectives and anticipated impact.